Lilies are tall perennials that can grow in height from 2-6 feet high.

 I planted a potted plant of ‘Perfect Joy’ Asiatic Lily (purchased at a garden centre and already in flower) on 11 July 2018 into the front flower bed along the railway path (to side of rose and blackberry arbour).
 In the summer of 2019 it was absolutely demolished by red lily beetle.
 The taller pink flowering specimen withstood the onslaught of the lily beetles.
 It still has lily beetle in 2020 but I have been monitoring and removing beetles from the plant throughout May.

 - Perfect Joy bears large pink flowers with a gleaming white centre.

 - Plant in sun or semi-shade.
 Prefers bright light but away from direct sunlight.

 - Keep soil moist but do not overwater.

 - Allow foliage to die naturally after the lily has finished flowering.

-- Apply a balanced fertilizer when the plant breaks dormancy, and then again when flowers begin to open.
+- Apply a balanced fertiliser when the plant breaks dormancy, and again when flowers begin to open.

 Growing Lilies in Pots